netxms/netxms-doc/admin/data-collection.rst

 control how many data collectors will run simultaneously, by changing server configuration parameter ``NumberOfDataCollectors``.

-All configured DCIs are checked for polling requirement every two seconds and if DCI needs to be polled, appropriate polling request is placed into internal data polling queue.
+All configured DCIs are checked for polling requirement every second and if DCI needs to be polled, appropriate polling request is placed into internal data polling queue.
 First available data collector will pick up the request and gather information from the node according to DCI configuration.
 If a new value